redpanda-data/connect/README.md

 Benthos is a high performance and resilient stream processor, able to connect various [sources][inputs] and [sinks][outputs] in a range of brokering patterns and perform [hydration, enrichments, transformations and filters][processors] on payloads.

-It comes with a [powerful mapping language][bloblang-about], is easy to deploy and monitor, and ready to drop into your pipeline either as a static binary, docker image, or [serverless function][serverless].
+It comes with a [powerful mapping language][bloblang-about], is easy to deploy and monitor, and ready to drop into your pipeline either as a static binary, docker image, or [serverless function][serverless], making it cloud native as heck.

-Stream pipelines are defined in a single config file, allowing you to declare connectors and a list of processing stages:
+Benthos is fully declarative, with stream pipelines defined in a single config file, allowing you to specify connectors and a list of processing stages:

 ```yaml
 input: